 Domestic Assault

 In North Carolina, when two people have a personal relationship and one party causes physical injury to another this is domestic violence.
 However, domestic violence does not have its own criminal charge in the North Carolina General Statute.
-It does fall under simple assault, and depending on the circumstances of the case, will most likely be charged as a Class A1 misdemeanor if the victim is a woman, child, or disabled person.
+It does fall under simple assault and, depending on the circumstances of the case, will most likely be charged as a Class A1 misdemeanor if the victim is a woman, child, or disabled person.

 Assault by Pointing a Gun or Discharging a Weapon

 While gun charges have their own section in the NCGS, there are factors in which a gun crime falls under the umbrella of assault.
 Even if it’s not meant to be threatening or done as a form of joke, pointing a gun at someone is a Class A1 misdemeanor.
-Also, firing a gun, whether it’s a shot gun, pistol, or even a pellet gun, into a house, business, car, or other property. is a crime that is classified as a Class E felony, or, if the property is occupied or people are inside, it’s a Class D felony.
+Also, firing a gun, whether it’s a shotgun, pistol, or even a pellet gun, into a house, business, car, or other property is a crime that is classified as a Class E felony, or, if the property is occupied or people are inside, it’s a Class D felony.
 In the event someone is injured, it’s a Class C felony.
 On the other hand, firing a gun from a building or vehicle toward a person outside the building or vehicle, particularly in an act of gang violence, is punishable as a Class E felony.

 Assault Against Law Enforcement and First Responders

-As we mentioned above, certain factors do affect both the charges and the penalties.
 This includes, but is not limited to:

 - Assault on a minor